azmec/litargie/assets/story.md

 They make one final link: one reminder of [Friends] or [Family].

 #### Branch A: Friends 2
+> You retrieve a memory, not being shown to any specific facet of your self-concept.
+> You're surrounded by co-workers who may not share the tightest bonds with you, but value your presence.
+> You value theirs.
+Is that not enough?

+Together, you and the id show this to the host.
+You feel the world relax.

 #### Branch B: Family 2
+> You retrieve a memory, not being shown to any specific facet of your self-concept.
+> You're surrounded by family.
+Their bickering never leaves your ears, but it's familiar.
+> The older ones call you over, wishing to hear your young antics.
+> You may not cherish them as they'd expect, but they're pleasant.
+Is that not enough?

+Together, you and the id show this to the host.
+While it initially stiffens, you feel the world relax.

 ### Chapter 6: Until It is Done.
 Freed before the player is the super-ego.
 It's form freed: the critical, oppressive weight of society burdgeoning upon the host.
 The ego must contain it.

 Oops!
 Shoot em up with hooking tendencies!

 The super-ego contained; the id tamed.
-The ego can now interact with the host.
+The ego can now interact directly with the host.

+#### The Host.